cedric-c/typea/README.md

 # typea

-TypeA is a file renaming tool used by Type-A personalities to rename PDFs, typically research articles.
+TypeA is a file renaming tool used by [Type-A personalities][1] to rename PDFs, typically research articles.
 These research articles often have long names with little meaning.
 TypeA reads extended file attributes (xattrs) and copies the file to an `out` directory using the format `author_title.pdf`.

 ## For Geeks